cherattk/Composite.js/README.md

 ### What It Is
-Composite.js is a javascript class for Component-Based approach.
+Composite.js is a javascript Class for Component-Based FrontEnd Developement.

+Its implmentation is mainly based on **Mediator** design pattern.

 #### Required
  - jQuery